A Guide to U-M Technology Resources & Services

 Access Sites Software Remotely Through Virtual Sites

-Virtual Sites allow you to access software on Campus Computing Sites Windows workstations from any Mac or Windows computer with an internet connection.
+Use Virtual Sites to remotely access Campus Computing Sites Windows software from your own device.
 Services are available 24 hours a day, 7 days a week.

 In the Faculty Center, you may:

 - Submit textbook orders and other materials to bookstores and publish required items on the Student Business page.

 - View, print, or download class rosters, and send emails and attachments to students.

 - Assign proxies to view class rosters, enter and approve grades.

 - Edit class evaluation questions and view evaluation results.

 Create Course Sites with Canvas